The short version for THOSE lazy to read long articles

 As an alternative to leg press, you should try executing the exercise slowly with a controlled tempo likely for higher repetition.

-Doing a 2 minute set of workout will help on losing some unwanted weights for about 4 to 5 seconds, you should pause below for seconds, then try a push up to add tension stimulus.
+For losing some unwanted weight, doing a 2-minute set of workouts will help for about 4 to 5 seconds.
+You should pause below for a few seconds, then try a push-up to add tension stimulus.

-This training is really great for protecting your joints from any injury.
+This training is really great for protecting your joints from injury.

 4/ Superset with Competitive Exercises